 Comparing apartments with and without outdoor space

 One of the reasons penthouse or any apartments with significant outdoor space sell for a higher price per square foot is that the sq ft denominator in the price per square foot equation only considers interior square footage.
 To create more parity between the two types of apartments for comparison purposes, calculate the adjusted price per square foot of the apartment.
-In order to do that you need to theoretically convert the outdoor space into interior space.
+To do that, theoretically, you need to convert the outdoor space into interior space.

-In the prior example, we said the terrace was worth 50% psf of the of interior space ($500 v. $1000).
-Use the same relationship with size and give the space full credit for interior space by taking 50% of the terrace space (500 sqft x .5 = 250 sqft) and add it to the existing interior square footage: 1,000 interior square feet + 250 interior square feet representing 500 square feet of terrace = 1,250 adjusted square feet.
+In the prior example, we said the terrace was worth 50% per square foot of the interior space ($500 v. $1000).
+Use the same relationship with size and give the space full credit for interior space by taking 50% of the terrace space (500 sqft x .5 = 250 sqft) and adding it to the existing interior square footage: 1,000 interior square feet + 250 interior square feet representing 500 square feet of terrace = 1,250 adjusted square feet.

-This makes it easier to compare units with and without terraces and is predicated on the whether your % discount assumption for your exterior space is correct.
+This analysis makes comparing units with and without terraces easier and is predicated on whether your % discount assumption for your exterior space is correct.

-UPDATE (May 17, 2016): Although I wrote this post almost exactly 6 years ago, it still represents how my firm and I approach the valuation of outdoor space in New York City.
-It has been a thirty year run – using the methodology I created in the 1980s that still reflects market conditions today.
-One new observation – we have seen developers of a few luxury condominiums attempt to market outdoor space square footage on par with the interior price per square foot of the adjacent unit.
-While there was some random traction a few years ago, it was not adopted as a market wide pattern.
-Given the current slowdown in the absorption of high end condos, I have not observed this pricing strategy under current conditions and believe it won’t be used going forward.
-Of course if I observe a market-wide change, it will be chronicled here.
+UPDATE (May 17, 2016): Although I wrote this post almost exactly six years ago, it still represents how my firm and I approach the valuation of outdoor space in New York City.
+It has been a thirty-year run – using the methodology I created in the 1980s that still reflects market conditions today.
+One new observation – we have seen developers of a few luxury condominiums attempt to market outdoor space square footage on par with the adjacent unit’s interior price per square foot.
+While there was some random traction a few years ago, it was not adopted as a market-wide pattern.
+Given the slowdown in the absorption of high-end condos, I have not observed this pricing strategy under current conditions and believe it won’t be used going forward.
+Of course, if I observe a market-wide change, it will be chronicled here.